RavDas/Demo-two-tier-app-on-VPC--AWS/README.md

 Listeners and routing

+We need to create a target group to defin which private instance should be accessible for the Load Balancer

 * Click on Create target group

 <img src="https://github.com/RavDas/Demo-two-tier-app-on-VPC--AWS/assets/86109995/9dff422f-5b42-47f4-883a-6f9484bc8beb" alt="k" width="600"/>

 Specify group Details

-* Choose a target type-Instances
+Choose a target type - Instances

 <img src="https://github.com/RavDas/Demo-two-tier-app-on-VPC--AWS/assets/86109995/833fd128-1fa5-45b9-97e0-1174e2dc1448" alt="a" width="600"/>

 Enter target group name:aws-prod-example

-Protocol :port - HTTP ,Enter port 8000 (we ran the simple HTML file on port 8000 of the private instance)
+Protocol :port - HTTP ,Enter port 8000 (We just need to run HTTP protocols only and we ran a simple HTML file on port 8000 of the private instance)

 IP address type -IPv4